kanekiusesarch/BUBBLE-SYSTEM-SCANNER/README.md

 BubbleScanner is a fun system scanner that detects your OS, CPU, memory, disk, GPU, and prints a fancy ASCII report.

 ## Supported Platforms
-- Linux (tested on Arch/Bubble OS)
+- Linux (tested on Arch/Bubble OS run chmod +x bubblescanner to make it work)
 - Windows (64-bit, requires Mingw-w64)
 - macOS (requires macOS SDK compile it yourself)
 - BSD (FreeBSD, OpenBSD, NetBSD compile it yourself)